ovh/ovh-ttyrec/README.md

 To compile the binaries and build the man pages, just run:

         $ ./configure && make

+You'll need `libzstd` on the build machine if you want ttyrec to be compiled with zstd support.
+The library will be statically linked when possible.

 If you don't want to build the manpages, or you don't have the required `help2man` tool, you can run `make prog` instead.